 Bachelor's degree from an accredited or approved institution Graduate Record Exam (GRE)-For test waiver information, please visit http://graduate.tcnj.edu/apply/.
 Interview (to be arranged by the department) Candidates for the Masters of Arts in Counseling programs must present a bachelor's degree from an accredited college or university, meet college matriculation requirements, and attend an interview with the department faculty.
 In addition to the above criteria, consideration will be given to the candidate's openness to personal and professional self-development, potential success in developing interpersonal relationships in a counseling context, and prior relevant experiences.
 Meeting these minimum criteria does not guarantee admission to the department.
-Graduation Requirements:

-- 1. In accordance with college policy, all graduate students must maintain a cumulative grade point average (GPA) of 3.0.
+24/07/19 6:35 pm 267941 001-099 r1.indd 35 Graduation Requirements: - 1.
+In accordance with college policy, all graduate students must maintain a cumulative grade point average (GPA) of 3.0.
 Any student whose GPA falls below 3.0 will be placed on academic probation and will be dismissed if an overall GPA of 3.0 is not achieved by the end of a probationary semester. - 2.
 A minimum grade of B or better in COUN 501, 670, 675, 690, and 693 (or 694/695) is required.
 With Departmental approval students who receive a grade of B-, C+, C, or C- in these courses or their prerequisites will be permitted to retake the course(s) in question only once to improve their grade and remain in the program.
 Failure to obtain a B or better in the second attempt will result in automatic termination.
-No student who has received a grade of B- or lower in a 252943_001-092_r4.indd 34 8/1/18 9:46 PM - prerequisite course(s) will be permitted to enroll in COUN 670, 675, 690 or 693 (or 694/695).
-A student receiving an "F" grade in any course will automatically be denied continuance in the Department of Counselor Education program. - 3.
-Students are also responsible to obtain, familiarize themselves with, and abide by the department's specialized policies and procedures as documented in the most recent edition of the department's student manual.
-School Counseling Option (COUN_MA_01) Jill Schwarz, Coordinator, Graduate Program in School Counseling 48 credits Required Core Courses:
+No student who has received a grade of B- or lower in a prerequisite course(s) will be permitted to enroll in COUN 670, 675, $690 \ \mathrm{or} \ 693 \ \mathrm{(or} \ 694/695).$ A student receiving an "F" grade in any course will automatically be denied continuance in the Department of Counselor Education program. - 3.
+Students are also responsible to obtain, familiarize themselves with, and abide by the department's specialized policies and procedures as documented in the most recent edition of the department's student School Counseling Option (COUN\MA\01) Jill Schwarz, Coordinator, Graduate Program in School Counseling 48 credits Required Core Courses: 33 cr.

-COUN 501/Introduction to Counseling COUN 515/Statistics and Research in Counseling 520/Fundamentals of Human Development EPSY 643/Measurement and Evaluation COUN 530/Multicultural Counseling COUN 535/Career Counseling and Placement COUN 670/Counseling Theory and Techniques COUN 675/Group Counseling COUN 690/Practicum Seminar COUN 693/Internship (6 credits) or COUN 694/695/Internship COUN 693 (one term); COUN 694/695 (two terms).
+COUN 501/Introduction to Counseling COUN 515/Statistics and Research in Counseling 520/Fundamentals of Human Development EPSY 643/Measurement and Evaluation COUN 530/Multicultural Counseling COUN 535/Career Counseling and Placement COUN 670/Counseling Theory and Techniques COUN 675/Group Counseling COUN 690/Practicum Seminar \COUN 693/Internship (6 credits) or COUN 694/695/Internship \COUN 693 (one term); COUN 694/695 (two terms).
 (The requirements for COUN 693 may be met by taking COUN 694 and COUND 695, which are each 3 credit Internship Seminar courses.)
 Other Required Courses:

-School Counseling Specialization:
+School Counseling Specialization: 9 cr.